ztyreg/react-chat-app/README.md

 Tester accounts:
 * **chatapptester1** (password: **testerpwd1**)
 * **chatapptester2** (password: **testerpwd2**)
+* **Heroku lets the app "sleep" if no one visits the website for some time, so you might need to wait for 1 min for the app to load**

 Notes:
 * You can only open one session in each browser